bcnmy/docs/docs/Account/methods.md

 ### senduserOp( )

 This method is used to submit a User Operation object to the User Operation pool of the client.
-It signs the UserOperation using an externally owned account (EOA) key and submits it to the bundler for on-chain processing.
+It signs the UserOperation using activeValidationModule instance and submits it to the bundler for on-chain processing.

 **Usage**